How to Transfer Your Google Drive to Another Account in 2024

 But before you start, consider the following:

-• Google Takeout will download only the files that you have created or uploaded yourself.
+Google Takeout will download only the files you created or uploaded yourself.
 The files that other people have shared with you will not be exported.
-If you decide to use Google Takeout, you will need to download shared files manually from the "Shared with me" section of your Drive.
-Remember that "Shared with me" documents are not counted towards your Google Drive storage, so you'd need to estimate yourself how much storage space you'd need for them in the new account.
+If you decide to use Google Takeout, you must download shared files manually from the "Shared with me" section of your Drive.
+Remember that "Shared with me" documents are not counted towards your Google Drive storage, so you'd need to estimate how much storage space you'd need for them in the new account.

-• You will need to keep the computer powered on during the whole process.
-Sudden interruptions to the internet connection and/or power supply may cause the files to not copy over.
+You must keep the computer powered on during the whole process.
+Sudden interruptions to the internet connection and/or power supply may cause the files not to copy over.

 Please note that this method involves downloading and installing additional software.